 Accessory Dwelling Units

-What are the development standards (setbacks, height, etc) for an ADU?
+Development standards (setbacks, height, etc)

 The development standards for a main residence by zoning district are depicted in Table 2-4 Opens a New Window. of the Zoning Code.
 Development standards, including setbacks have been simplified and are included in the current Ordinance.
 Other site constraints, such as easements may apply.